 We think it’s safe to say that no other wildlife experience comes close to spending time with the mighty mountain gorilla – but which is the best place for your gorilla safari?
-There are around 800 of the furry apes left in the world, and the majority of them live in the Virunga Mountains straddling Rwanda (Volcanoes National Park) and the Democratic Republic of Congo (Virunga National Park), and the Bwindi Impenetrable Forest in south-west Uganda.
+There are over 800 of the furry apes left in the world, and the majority of them live in the Virunga Mountains straddling Rwanda (Volcanoes National Park) and the Democratic Republic of Congo (Virunga National Park), and the Bwindi Impenetrable Forest in south-west Uganda.
 That narrows it down slightly then, but which destination is cheapest?
 How many gorillas are in each?
 And how on earth are you going to get there?
 Here’s our guide to gorilla trekking in Rwanda, Uganda and the DRC that might help you make up your mind…

 How do I get there?